quitesimpleorg/exile.h/README.md

 ## FAQ

-### Does the process need to be priviliged to utilize the library?
+### Does the process need to be privileged to utilize the library?

 No.